jobovy/galpy/doc/source/streamdf.rst

 <https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..301F/abstract>`__.
 Full
 details on the ``galpy`` implementation are given in `Qian et al. (2022)
 <https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.2339Q/abstract>`__.
 Here,
-we give a simple example of the the two method.
+we give a simple example of the the two methods.

 .. note::
    ``fardal15spraydf`` was previously known as ``streamspraydf`` before